St. Thomas Episcopal is the only Episcopal church

 especially early in the service.
 Episcopal churches embrace many

-being refered to as high churches, and the least formal
+traditional being referred to as high churches, and the least formal

 being called low churches.
-Regardless of which type of Episcopal Church you visit,
+Regardless of which type of Episcopal

-Ministerial Association, the food pantry, and other
+County Ministerial Association, the food pantry, and other

 charitable organizations.
-We have an active outreach program that supports youth
+We have an active outreach program that

-individual people in need.
+occasionally individual people in need.
 We believe in the power of

 stucco sanctuary are right out of old England.
 The beautiful

 about St. Thomas and the Episcopal Church.
 We hope you will find

 yourself interested and drop by to see for yourself how beautiful